301-Posters/pikster/README.md

 2. The user profile will be stored in a database
 3. Once a preference is selected they will be brought to a movie page where a list of movie recommendations will show.
 4. When the user clicks on a movie, if already logged in, the movie will be added to their own personal movie library as well as rendering previously added movies.
 If user does not have a login, they will be prompted to create a username and password.
-5. When navigating away from this page the page is saved in the database
+5. When navigating away from this page the movie is saved in the database
 6. When the about us link is pressed the user is brought to the About Us page
 7. The user can then go back to the home page to change their preferences and or get a new recommendation for a movie.
 8. The footer link can be clicked which is a link to the github page